 Neonates undergoing phototherapy

-Hyperbilirubinemia in the neonatal period is often managed with phototherapy.
+Management of hyperbilirubinemia in the neonatal period is often with phototherapy.
 But it has been shown to degrade riboflavin and cause a deficiency in the newborns.
 A prophylactic daily oral dose of riboflavin prevents the development of the deficiency.

 Antiretroviral induced lactic acidosis

-This rare syndrome is caused by a group of antiretroviral drugs used to treat HIV infection called nonnucleoside reverse transcriptase inhibitors (NNRTI).
+This rare syndrome results from a group of antiretroviral drugs used to treat HIV infection called nonnucleoside reverse transcriptase inhibitors (NNRTI).
 Discontinuation of the drug along with treatment with riboflavin causes its reversal.

-This is gradual corneal narrowing caused by an alteration in the collagen matrix in the stroma, resulting in protrusion of the cornea in an irregular pattern.
-Therapy was aimed at correcting the refractory error until 1990; however, now a radical approach targeting the pathophysiology of the disease by cross-linking the corneal fibers is undertaken where the superficial epithelium is removed, 0.1% riboflavin is applied for 30 minutes, and the cornea is treated with UVA for another 30 minutes.
+This condition consists of gradual corneal narrowing caused by an alteration in the collagen matrix in the stroma, resulting in protrusion of the cornea in an irregular pattern.
+Therapy aims at correcting the refractory error until 1990; however, now a radical approach targeting the pathophysiology of the disease by cross-linking the corneal fibers is undertaken where the superficial epithelium gets removed, 0.1% riboflavin is applied for 30 minutes, and the cornea receives treatment with UVA for another 30 minutes.

 It is also known for its role as an antioxidant due to its involvement in the regeneration of glutathione, a free radical scavenger.